USCbiostats/LUCIDus/README.md

 omics data, visualization of LUCID model via Sankey diagram, bootstrap inference and functions for tuning model parameters.

+If you are interested in integration of omic data to estiamte mediator or latent structures, please check out [Conti Lab](https://contilab.usc.edu/about/) to learn more.

 ## Installation

 You can install the development version of LUCIDus from